Petergatsby/GleepostAPI/readme.md

 `their_role` indicates this user's membership status within the group; `role`, where available, is yours (the viewing user's.

+If `pending_request` is present, this indicates you have an outstanding request to join this group.

 Example response: (http 200)
 ```json
 [